EdgeFirstAI/documentation/docs/discrete/recording_mcap_on_device.md

 </figure>
 Both of these buttons are available on every page of the Maivin, Raivin, and other edge devices running the EdgeFirst middleware.
 !!! note
-     You must close all modals to be able to click the "Recording" or Details Buttons.
+     You must close all modals to be able to click the "Recording" and "Details" Buttons.

 For more information about recording MCAPs, please read the [MCAP Recording section](../platforms/recording.md).